Gene Chalfant

 Radars in Space →

-I built control and analysis software for this bus-sized 12 ton space radar that occupied two entire Space Shuttle missions to look beneath Earth's surface.
+I built control and analysis software for this bus-sized 12 ton space imaging radar that occupied two entire Space Shuttle missions to look at and beneath Earth's surface.
 Archaeologists used this to discover the Lost City of Ubar, buried under sand for thousands of years.

 On Artificial Intelligence